na-na-hi/renget/archive/lcbguide.md

 ## Farming
 **1. What is the best way to farm?**
-You can farm as much as you want if you have the Enkephalin (This games version of energy) or Lunacy to spend on Enkephalin Modules.
+You can farm as much as you want if you have the Enkephalin (energy) or Lunacy to spend on Enkephalin Modules.
 The most efficient way to farm is by doing your dailies, collecting all the weekly bonuses, and doing a set amount of MD2 normal runs every day.
 You can do multiple a day if you really want to, but be careful not to get burnt out.

 **2. Is it worth spending Lunacy on Enkephalin refills?**
 Yes, especially if you have the Battle Pass.
 You can spend Modules on Mirror Dungeon runs, and they net you Egoshard Crates thanks to post-60 Battle Pass level.
 This means that you can spend Lunacy directly on Egoshards.
 The Lunacy-to-Egoshards conversion efficiency depends on your current max Enkephalin determined by your Manager Level.
 It ranges from 0.269 at 100 max Enkephalin to 0.404 at 150 max Enkephalin.
 This means that, in order to get enough Egoshards for a 000/E.G.O, you need to spend anywhere between 990 and 1486 Lunacy.
 From the moment you reach 115 max Enkephalin, converting Lunacy to Enkephalin and and farming a 000 is cheaper than a 10-roll - 1292 Lunacy for a 000.
 Note that subsequent refills cost extra Lunacy.

 In other words - yes, you really can farm every Identity and E.G.O in the game.

+**3. What should I shard (spark) first, and when?**
+If you want to get the most out of your Egoshards, you can either focus on Identities and E.G.O at the top of the tier list, ones marked as Event/current Season, or both if it applies.
+You should also avoid sharding 00 Identities because they are easy to roll on or off-banner, because you are guaranteed one 00 Identity for every 10-roll.

+As for when to shard, it is best to wait for right before the Season ends incase you get spooked when rolling.
+If you really want something now whether it be for the Railway or something else, you can do it whenever.

+**4. How many Nominable Egoshard Crates should I open at a time?
+What do I do with Random Egoshard Crates?**
+This largely depends on how many Egoshards you have for that specific sinner.
+Every Egoshard Crate gives you 1-3 Egoshards, so you need an average of 200 Nominable Egoshard Crates to shard one 000 ID or E.G.O.
+Assuming you have 0 Egoshards, open 50 crates at a time and lower the amount you open each time you're at 400 Egoshards.
+Be careful not to overshoot or you'll be sitting on 600 extra Egoshards you have no use for.

+As for Random Egoshard Crates, open them whenever.
+They get halved at the end of the Season anyways.

 ## Seasons
-You can check the season an Identity or E.G.O belongs to below its name in the in tab.
-Those without a season shown are categorized into the \[Regular] tag.
-Event Identities and E.G.O have \[EVENT] marked next to their season tag.
+You can check the Season an Identity or E.G.O belongs to below its name in the Identity tab.
+Those without a Season shown are categorized into the \[Regular] tag.
+Event Identities and E.G.O have \[EVENT] marked next to their Season tag.
 ![Season Info](https://files.catbox.moe/z0re98.png)

 When a new Season begins, half of the previous Season's Egoshards will be carried over, converted and rounded up for the new Season.
-Half of the Egoshards in possession are carried over to the next season.
+Half of the Egoshards in possession are carried over to the next Season.
 The remaining Egoshards are converted into Thread.
 The same applies for Egoshard Crates.
 The remaining Crates are converted into Thread Crates.
-You will be notified of the upcoming season change and expiration date of Egoshards and Egoshard Crates sometime before the next Season.
+You will be notified of the upcoming Season change and expiration date of Egoshards and Egoshard Crates sometime before the next Season.

 A new Season's Identities and E.G.O will be added to the list of Extractable items.
 Identities from previous Seasons remain in the pool, so you can still acquire them from Extraction.
 Only Event IDs and EGO will be removed from the pool.
 ![Extractions](https://files.catbox.moe/ijre2r.png)